kihlh/hmc-win32/README.md

   - **openApp** Open an application
   - **getProcessList** Get the list of processes
   - **getDetailsProcessList** Get the detailed process list (slow, 20ms delay)
-  - **getProcessHandle** Get the window handle for the main process/thread corresponding to the process
+  - **getProcessWindow** Get the window handle for the main process/thread corresponding to the process
   - **getProcessName** Get the process name
-  - **getProcessidFilePath** Get the file path of the executable for the process
+  - **getProcessFilePath** Get the file path of the executable for the process
   - **getForegroundWindowProcessID** Get the process ID of the active window
-  - **getHandleProcessID** Get the process ID corresponding to the handle
+  - **getWindowProcess** Get the process ID corresponding to the handle
   - **isProcess** Check if the process ID exists
   - **hasProcess** Check if the process ID exists
   - **killProcessName** Terminate the process with the given name or (regular expression) matching process name